kyma-project/kyma/docs/04-operation-guides/troubleshooting/smsh-03-istio-no-sidecar.md

 title: Issues with Istio sidecar injection
 ---

-## Symptom and cause
+## Symptom

+A Pod doesn't have a sidecar but you did not disable sidecar injection on purpose.

+## Cause

-Kyma has sidecar injection enabled by default - a sidecar is injected to every Pod in a cluster without the need to add any labels.
+By default, Kyma has sidecar injection enabled - a sidecar is injected to every Pod in a cluster without the need to add any labels.
 For more information, read the document about [disabling Istio sidecar proxy injection](../operations/smsh-01-istio-disable-sidecar-injection.md).
-If a Pod doesn't have a sidecar and you did not disable sidecar injection on purpose, you may want to fix that.

 ## Remedy